Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Related Work

 \subsection{Video Game Accessibility for People with Upper-Limb Impairments}

-For people with upper-limb impairments, accessing video games is challenging~\cite{martinez2024playing,bierre2005game,dalgleish2023can,brown2021designing,ahmetovic2025shared,yuan2011game}.
-The severity of this challenge depends on the player's specific abilities and the game being played~\cite{yuan2011game}.
-In particular, one major factor contributing to the scarce accessibility of video games is that modern real-time games like first-person shooters require strict reaction-time constraints and simultaneous inputs~\cite{martinez2024playing,yuan2011game}.
-As a result, modern gamepads, such as the \textit{Xbox}~\cite{xboxController} and \textit{PlayStation}~\cite{ps4Controller,ps5Controller} controllers, are designed for players to coordinate multiple inputs simultaneously~\cite{brown2013evaluating}.
+For people with upper-limb impairments, accessing video games is challenging~\cite{martinez2024playing,bierre2005game,dalgleish2023can,brown2021designing,ahmetovic2026shared,yuan2011game}. \revisionCHI{The severity of this challenge depends on the player's specific abilities and the game being played~\cite{yuan2011game}.
+In particular, one major factor contributing to the scarce accessibility of video games is that modern real-time games like first-person shooters require strict reaction-time and simultaneous inputs~\cite{martinez2024playing,yuan2011game}.
+As a result, modern gamepads~\cite{xboxController, ps5Controller} are designed for players to coordinate multiple inputs simultaneously~\cite{brown2013evaluating}.
 Specifically, users are expected to use both hands to control two analog sticks with their thumbs, press up to eight face buttons, and operate four back buttons with their index and middle fingers.
-This layout implicitly assumes users to have similar hand size and morphology~\cite{brown2013evaluating}, to be able to perform coordinated input across both hands~\cite{dalgleish2023can}, and execute rapid or precisely timed movements~\cite{dalgleish2023can}.
+This layout implicitly assumes users to have similar hand size and morphology~\cite{brown2013evaluating}, to be able to perform coordinated input across both hands~\cite{dalgleish2023can}, and execute rapid or precisely timed movements~\cite{dalgleish2023can}.}